 This will verify an adequate safety management system is in place to ensure and that the vessels are maintained and operated safely to prevent maritime accidents and to protect the marine environment.
 These systems make vessel owners and operators responsible for the daily safe operation of their vessels.
-Complying with a safety systems ensures that the safety of a vessel and its crew, and protection of the marine environment, is maintained throughout the year instead of just on an annual 'survey day'.
+Complying with a safety system ensures that the safety of a vessel and its crew, and protection of the marine environment, is maintained throughout the year instead of just on the vessel 'survey inspection day'.